lasdolphin/infra/ansible/Readme.md

 # Before running  ansible tasks

 you need to create  GCE instaces with terrafom - refer to /terraform dir

-# Ansible is set up to work with Dynamic-inventory via gce.py dcript
+# Ansible is set up to work with Dynamic-inventory via gce.py script

 - pre requirements